microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 [assembly: FileExtensionMapping("markdown", fileExtension: ".markdown")]
 ```

-Document type definitions are merged with content type definitions provided by legacy Visual Studio extensibility, which allows for example to map additional file extensions to existing document types.
+Document type definitions are merged with content type definitions provided by legacy Visual Studio extensibility, which allows you to map additional file extensions to existing document types.

 #### Document Selectors

-In addition to [AppliesTo](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-AppliesToAttribute) attribute, [AppliesToPattern](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-AppliesToPattern) attribute allows to further limit applicability of the extension by making it activate only when document's file path matches a glob pattern:
+In addition to [AppliesTo](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-AppliesToAttribute) attribute, [AppliesToPattern](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-AppliesToPattern) attribute allows you to further limit applicability of the extension by making it activate only when document's file path matches a glob (wildcard) pattern:

 ```csharp
 [AppliesTo(ContentType = "CSharp")]